 In more recent history, did you know that fashion designer, Tommy Hilfiger, was born in Elmira, New York?
 So was the news anchor Brian Williams.
 But now, let us move on to our traveling toddler‘s favorite part of our visit to the town: ANIMALS.

 The Tanglewood Nature Center has an excellent combination of indoor and outdoor animal sightings.
 Even though it was raining when we visited, there were plenty of critters inside to make our visit worthwhile.
 For starters, check out this hulk of a turtle!

 The nature center can also provide you with priceless photos thanks to the stuffed bear and wolf (see the photo below and at the start of this article) that Devi couldn’t get enough of.
 Now we just have to teach him not to cozy up to a LIVE beasts after this fuzzy bonding experience.

 So, where to stay in Elmira?
 We had a truly nice experience at the Holiday Inn Elmira (click here to see current rates and availability).
 I hadn’t stayed in a Holiday Inn in years, but was floored by the quality of the room, service, and hot breakfast since the brand’s reinvention of itself.
 For affordability, comfort, and convenience, that hotel is a perfect option.

 In sum, Elmira provided a historically fascinating and geographically strategic base for our Finger Lakes adventure, and I’m now eager to return to the region to explore its other corners.
 And what about you?
 Have you traveled in or around Elmira?
 Would you like to?
 Do share!

 Enjoy this article?
 Trip planning?
 To save you time, I did the search already, so just click here for Finger Lakes hotel deals, and here for beautiful Finger Lakes vacation rentals.
-A small commission goes to support this site at no extra cost to you, so thanks in advance, and happy travels!
+These affiliates provide a small commission no extra cost to you, so thanks in advance, and happy travels!